-the text we will feature excerpts from writing by authoritative sources such as Colonel General Vladimir Borisovich Zarudnitskiy, currently the head of the Russian Military Academy of General Staff, and formerly the head of the Main Operations Directorate of the General Staff.
+and conceptual evolution on this side of the Atlantic.
+Here and elsewhere in the text we will feature excerpts from writing by authoritative sources such as Colonel General Vladimir Borisovich Zarudnitskiy, currently the head of the Russian Military Academy of General Staff, and formerly the head of the Main Operations Directorate of the General Staff.

-Multidomain operations are interpreted as a much higher-level concept than envisioned by the US Army.
+MDO are interpreted as a much higher-level concept than envisioned by the US Army.
 For example, some write that a "global multidomain operation using reflexive [control] technologies at the political, strategic and operational-tactical levels" is a potentially new form of military art.
 To be sure, "multidomain" ("multisphere" in Russian discourse) is not a new concept and "the need to integrate combat capabilities in all spheres of armed struggle in order to gain advantages over the enemy and reduce the vulnerability of their troops has always been obvious."
 But the evolution of military technologies in conflicts suggests the centrality of this approach in modern warfare.
 In this regard, Zarudnitskiy writes the following: